 About the Artist

-Andrea Sullivan-Clarke (Muskogee Nation of Oklahoma) is Assistant Professor of Philosophy and President’s Indigenous Peoples Scholar at the University of Windsor.
+Andrea Sullivan-Clarke (Muskogee Nation of Oklahoma) is Associate Professor in the Department of History and Philosophy of Science and Medicine at Indiana University Bloomington.

 A free companion website provides additional resources, including films, artworks, and links to further readings that engage with the book’s subject matter.